Close

 Gratuities are not included in the charter fee.
 It is customary, though always at the Charterer’s discretion, to leave a gratuity in recognition of excellent service.
 As a guideline, a gratuity in the region of 10 to 15 per cent of the contracted gross Charter Fee is considered appropriate.

-Destinations & Experiences in the Cyclades
+Destinations & Experiences in Mykonos

-The Cyclades offer striking contrasts in atmosphere, with each island expressing its own character, which is why a yacht charter in the Cyclades suits so many different travel styles.
+The Cyclades offer striking contrasts in atmosphere, with each island expressing its own character, which is why a yacht charter in Mykonos suits so many different travel styles.
 Mykonos is associated with contemporary coastal living, refined beach clubs, considered dining, and a confident international scene.
 Santorini is shaped by volcanic contours and panoramic horizons, where evenings often centre on thoughtful cuisine and the soft light over the caldera.
-Paros and nearby Antiparos feel quieter and more measured, with small harbours, discreet shoreline houses, and a sense of ease that fits naturally into a Cyclades yacht charter.
+Paros and nearby Antiparos feel quieter and more measured, with small harbours, discreet shoreline houses, and a sense of ease that fits naturally into a Mykonos yacht charter.

 Contact Us